-Your contact details including your name, postal, and email address(es) and your phone numbers and other personal details about you including your title, job title, marital status and date of birth.
+Your contact details including your name, postal, phone and email address(es) and other personal details about you including your title, job title, marital status and date of birth.

 - To discuss products or services for which you apply or may be interested in applying for.

-- To manage any applications made for products or services.
+- To manage any applications you make for products or services.

-- To communicate any updates to you including any changes to our services, the terms and conditions of any services which we have provided to you, any changes to this Notice and to our websites.
+- To communicate any updates to, you including any changes to our services, the terms and conditions of any services which we have provided to you, any changes to this Notice and to our website.

 - To contact you in order to receive your feedback on our services and to participate in related surveys.

-To evaluate your eligibility for products, including making credit searches with credit reference agencies and fraud searches with fraud prevention agencies.
+- To evaluate your eligibility for products, including fraud searches with fraud prevention agencies.

 - We collect and process this personal information for our legitimate business interests.